Have yourself a Merry Little Christmas!

-This year, this seasonal song its doing a great job of describing how different this Christmas is.
-I’m talking the about the original song from the 1944 Judy Garland movie “Meet Me In St Louis.”
+This year, this seasonal song is doing a great job of describing how different this Christmas is.
+I’m talking about the original song from the 1944 Judy Garland movie “Meet Me In St Louis.”
 Not the 1950 rewrite by Frank Sinatra.

-Our Holiday gathering are smaller and mostly on-line.
+Our Holiday gatherings are smaller and mostly online.
 We are not gathering with large groups of our extended family and friends as normal, but with just the people we live with.

 In 1944, millions were away from their families, either fighting overseas or supporting the war effort across the US.
-Train travel was limited as the trains were mostly dedicate to the war effort, so people could not travel home for Christmas..
-Already tens of thousand of families had lost loved ones to the war effort.
+Train travel was limited as the trains were mostly dedicated to the war effort, so people could not travel home for Christmas.
+Already tens of thousands of families had lost loved ones to the war effort.
 At this point it was clear we were winning but everyone knew there were months of fighting and many casualties still ahead.

 When you read these lyrics with this in mind they take on a deeper meaning.
 The line “Someday soon, we all will be together, if the fates allow” reflect the hard reality that you may never see some of your loved ones again.

 During this bizarre Covid Christmas there are already many families with empty chairs at the table for people who have died. hundred of thousands of families are experiencing their first Christmas with a loved one dead.